 Jill is based in New Jersey and credits growing up in the New York/New Jersey area with giving her what she calls her“lovingly sarcastic” view of the world.
 She began writing songs as a little girl; performing them for any audience she could find.
 She taught herself to play guitar as a young teen, sang in choirs all though her school years, and plays many different instruments including fife, French horn and piano.
 Jill majored in acting in undergraduate school and went on to get a masters degree in social work from NYU.
 Her live performances showcase her background.
 Jill tells the stories behind her songs as she goes; and ropes us in.
 The combination of her musicianship, stage presence and fascination with human nature set her apart.
 She is not afraid to poke fun at anything, including herself.
 Jill credits her influences as Tori Amos, The Pretenders, Liz Phair, U2 and Joni Mitchell.

 Jill released her first CD “Sometimes I Tell The Truth” produced by Jason Rubal (Dresden Dolls) in 2009.
 “Jill Cagney’s music has a feeling of edgy authenticity that could not and should not be overlooked”(Aldon Hynes, Orient Lodge Music Review 5/2010).
 Jill played throughout the NY/NJ/PA area, in support of her CD, as well in Toronto and Tennessee.
 She returned to Seventh Wave Studio with Jason Rubal in the summer of 2010, and came out with her CD “It’s All In How You See Things”, released on 4/30/2011, followed by a summer tour.
 Jill's tour included gigs in Collingswood NJ, Philadelphia PA, Asheville NC, Knoxville TN, Memphis TN and Indianapolis IN.

-Jill recently opened for Pat Dinizio of The Smithereens at The Crossroads in NJ, Peter Karp and Sue Foley at The Stanhope House in NJ, and performed as a part of the WFMU Seven Second Delay during their record breaking 60 artists in 60 minutes show.
+Jill has opened multiple times for Pat Dinizio of The Smithereens at The Crossroads in NJ.
+She performed as a part of the WFMU Seven Second Delay during their record breaking 60 artists in 60 minutes show.
 She has showcased at multiple music conferences and festivals.

 “Perspective is everything, and a little sarcasm doesn’t hurt either” Jill Cagney